The Apple Tree

 No commercial releases on Sonobeat Records

 Rex has a vocal delivery similar to Johnny Cash's.
 He records four songs at Sonobeat, but the titles of the songs and composers are not documented in the Sonobeat archives.
-Somewhat unusual, Rex's tracks are recorded with only a standard guitar and electric bass.
+Rex's tracks are recorded with only a standard guitar – which Rex plays – and electric bass.

 Although born in Gonzales, Texas, Rex grows up in Junction, about 140 miles west of Austin.
 At the time of his Sonobeat sessions, Rex works for the Texas Department of Health in Austin.
 He begins recording at other studios in Central Texas as early as 1967, and in the '80s forms country band The Thoroughbreds.
-After retiring from the Texas Department of Health in 1993, Rex opens a private investigation firm in Austin, which he operates until his death in August 2011.
+He also forms his own label, Thoroughbred Records to self-release occasional country singles.
+He places an ad in Billboard Magazine in 1970 advertising his self-released single Guitar Picker's Epitaph.
+Rex has another hobby besides music: cooking.
+He presents his secret recipe – which he calls "Toddy for the Body" – for a unique take on a traditional south-of-the-border stew called menudoIn Mexican cuisine, a red chili pepper-based soup made from tripe and enters his concoction in the menudo cook-off at the 1975 San Marcos [Texas] Cinco de Mayo Festival.
+After retiring from the Texas Department of Health in 1993, Rex opens a private investigation firm in Austin, which he operates until his death on August 24, 2011.

 Rex Sherry: standard guitar and vocals

 Four unidentified songs, although one may be The Apple Tree